 Andy McCoy, Ph.D., P.E.

-As a computational hydraulics expert, Andy is a leader in solving problems with numerical models.
+As the computational fluid dynamics practice lead, Andy is enthusiastic about solving problems with numerical models.
 He helps clients with challenges that can be answered with a well-conceived model, ranging from water supply or hydroelectric problems at dams, to cities trying to understand their vulnerabilities related to floods and catastrophic levee breaches, to transportation clients navigating challenging stream crossings, and finally to hydraulic structure design.
-He is vice chair of our surface water hydraulics and hydrology team as well as the computational hydraulics team.
+He is vice-chair of our surface water hydraulics and hydrology team as well as the computational hydraulics team.

 Andy is driven by a simple desire to solve the world’s water problems, where possible, through numerical modeling.
 As a lifelong observer and evaluator of hydraulic and hydrologic phenomena, Andy believes there is no better result than to aptly represent a complex problem or interaction through a computational model.
 As the challenges are not getting easier, he feels it is his duty to continually push the boundaries.